 The Statistics for Financial Engineers Course will be available online for students unable to attend in person.

-The Master of Financial Engineering Program at the Haas School of Business offers a 21-hour course that gives students the statistics and probablity training necessary to understand the courses in the program.
+The Master of Financial Engineering Program at the Haas School of Business offers a 30-hour course that gives students the statistics and probablity training necessary to understand the courses in the program.
 The course is recommended for those who need a refresher course in statistics.

 The primary objectives are to prepare students for the statistics demands of the MFE program and to give finance professionals the necessary statistical tools for analyzing and modeling the behavior of financial data.
-This course will build on the introductory statistics topics covered in the Mathematial Foundations for Financial Engineering class.
+This course will build on the introductory statistics topics covered in the Math Foundations for Financial Engineering class.

 For more information on this course contact the MFE program at (510) 642-4417 or mfe@haas.berkeley.edu.
 For questions regarding registration, call (510) 599-1503.